 Are you looking for pizza party ideas for your next event?
 Curious how to transform this convenience food into a centerpiece your guests will enjoy?
-We’re pizza lovers too at Partycurrent so you’ve come to the right place.
+We’re pizza lovers too so you’ve come to the right place.

 There is something about pizza that makes it the right food for parties.
 Pizzas are designed to be instantly shareable.
 Unless they’re frozen from the supermarket, pieces come presented in a box, pre-cut as well, you just open up and dive on in.
 The crunch of the crust, the drip of tomato sauce down your chin, the toppings… there’s something sensual about pizzas, isn’t there?